nemozak1/OBP-OIDC/README.md

    mvn exec:java -Dexec.mainClass="com.tesobe.oidc.server.OidcServer"
    ```

-3. **The server starts on http://localhost:9000** and prints OBP-API configuration
+3. **The server starts on http://localhost:9000** and automatically:
+   - Creates OIDC clients for OBP-API, Portal, Explorer II, and Opey II
+   - Prints complete client configurations for easy integration
+   - Tests all database connections

 ### Using the Run Script (Recommended)